-To apply to the West Midlands Consortium please use the UCAS ITT application system using our Provider code.
+To apply to the West Midlands Consortium please use the DfE Apply system using our Provider code.

-The UCAS system will automatically forward your application to WMC and we will send you an email acknowledging receipt.
+The DfE system will automatically forward your application to WMC and we will check you meet the standard academic requirements.
 We will ask you to provide additional information, including a scanned copy of your academic certificates and a recent passport style picture.
-Successful applicants will be invited to a face to face interview, a group activity / taught lesson and delivery of a presentation.
+Successful applicants will be invited to an interview, a group activity / taught lesson and delivery of a presentation.

 Interviews will commonly take place at the Lead School, Thomas Telford or via Zoom depending on current guidelines and recommendations.
 The interview panel will comprise of representatives from the West Midlands Consortium and a subject specialist / experienced member of staff from one of the Partner Schools.